Jskoenig/TextAdventure/README.md

 # TextAdventure
-Small project to make a simple text adventure game for fun.
+Small project to make a simple text adventure game with JavaFX.

+Work in progress.